Meet Kerith, the 2-year-old golden retriever who comforts firefighters in California - KVIA

 They wear helmets and goggles that are streaked with ash, and their faces often remain stoic as they work around the clock to help get a handle on the blazes.

-But there is always one thing after a long shift helps make the firefighters smile: The embrace of their canine pal Kerith.
+But there is always one thing after a long shift that helps make the firefighters smile: the embrace of their canine pal Kerith.

-The 2-year-old golden retriever, a certified crisis response therapy dog, takes her role job very seriously, spreading love to firefighters as they take on the Woodward Fire in California’s Marin County.
+The 2-year-old golden retriever, a certified crisis response therapy dog, takes her job very seriously, spreading love to firefighters as they take on the Woodward fire in California’s Marin County.

 But to the firefighers on the ground, she’s also a support system.